- 1 What is Clinical Document Exchange?

 The promise of interoperability between EHRs — that patients’ data will be accessible to any clinician whom they see for treatment — is one step closer to realization.

-PCC has implemented an interoperability framework that allows practices using PCC EHR to automatically make clinical information available to other providers and organizations who participate in the Carequality Interoperability Framework.
+PCC has implemented an interoperability framework that allows practices to automatically make clinical information available to other providers and organizations who participate in the Carequality Interoperability Framework.
 This includes many hospitals, specialists, and other networks who may serve your patients.

 Participation is Optional: Participation in clinical document exchange with other organizations who are also implementing the Carequality framework is optional, and is included in PCC’s comprehensive service plan.
 In order to participate, talk to your Client Advocate, who can walk you through the steps, which include signing an addendum to your PCC EHR agreement acknowledging and agreeing to the Carequality Connection Terms.